FINAL DEADLINE: FEBRUARY 28, 2018

 The Project Development Grant offers financial support to fine art, documentary, or photojournalist works-in-progress.
 The grant includes a cash award to help complete a project as well as platforms for feedback and professional development opportunities for the work’s final stages.
 This grant is awarded to projects that are still in progress and have not been exhibited or published.
 It requires signing of a contract to participate in an exhibition during Review Santa Fe.

-Leslie Ureña, Assistant Curator of Photographs, National Portrait Gallery, Smithsonian
+Leslie Ureña, Associate Curator of Photographs, National Portrait Gallery, Smithsonian

 Previously, Ureña was a curatorial research associate in the Department of Photographs at the National Gallery of Art in D.C. and a curatorial assistant in the Dept. of Photography at the Museum of Modern Art.
 She also served as a curatorial assistant in the Departments of Ancient, Asian, and European art at the Dallas Museum of Art.